dsflow-io/dsflow/README.md

 - Collaborate with your team using Github (or any [version control systems](https://en.wikipedia.org/wiki/Version_control)).

-## Dsflow core principles
+## Core principles

 **Note**: if you're not familiar with the following principles,
 dsflow CLI and dsflow Job Templates will help you adopt them.

-- Pipelines are made of jobs
+- a) Pipelines are made of jobs
-- Separation of compute and storage
+- b) Separation of compute and storage
-- Containerization
+- c) Containerization
-- Daily partitions of data
+- d) Daily partitions of data

-### A pipeline is a chain of jobs
+### a) A pipeline is a chain of jobs

 The concept of _pipeline_ in dsflow inherits from the concept of _DAG_ in Airflow.
 A _Directed Acyclic Graph_ is a collection of all the jobs you want to run, organized in a way that reflects their relationships and dependencies.

 A data pipeline is also called a _workflow_.

-_Jobs_ are single units of data transformation.
-They take one or multiple inputs and produce an output.
-Most of the work of Data Scientists consists in creating jobs, and improving them constantly, through successive iterations.
+**Note ⚠️**: dsflow v-0.3.1 DOES NOT provide the assistant for generation of pipelines.
+Yet, you can create your pipelines using Airflow.
+DIY.

 #### Typical dsflow pipeline